-CHEM 2001 Synthesis and Reactivity of Organic Compounds

-The preparation and reactions of molecules containing double bonds.
+Synthesis and Reactivity of Organic Compounds: The preparation and reactions of molecules containing double bonds.
 Reactivity and stereochemistry of ionic and free-radical additions to alkenes and alkadienes; resonance and aromaticity; electrophilic and nucleophilic aromatic substitution.
-Chemistry of aldehydes and ketones including nucleophilic addition to carbonyl groups and addition following by elinination.
+Chemistry of aldehydes and ketones.
 Chemistry of carboxylic acids and their derived amides, esters, halides and anhydrides including nucleophilic acyl transfer reactions.
-Concept of resonance and delocalisation.
 Acidity of carboxylic acids.
-Base hydrolysis of an ester as an example of the investigation of a mechanism.
-Concept and control of consecutive reactions including the Grignard synthesis of tertiary alcohols.
-Chemistry of amines, amides and amino acids.
+Mechanism of Base hydrolysis of an ester.
+The Grignard synthesis of tertiary alcohols.
+Chemistry of amines, amino acids.